-The UMass Lowell Department of Public Health offers a doctoral program that focuses on occupational and environmental hygiene, ergonomics and safety, epidemiology, work environment policy and cleaner production, pollution prevention.
+The UMass Lowell Department of Public Health offers a doctoral program that focuses on public health, encompassing occupational and environmental health and epidemiology.

 For a doctoral candidate, the primary responsibility for evaluating progress will rest with the student’s academic advisor along with the Dissertation Committee.
 Upon matriculation, the student will be assigned an advisor in conjunction with the Graduate Student Coordinator and the student.
-The advisor must be from among the faculty of the Work Environment Program.
+The advisor must be from among the faculty of the Zuckerberg College of Health Sciences.
 The advisor will assist the student in complying with all the university requirements in achieving eligibility for the degree, including selection of courses and aiding in the development of the dissertation.

-Degree requirements include: six to eighteen credit hours of courses beyond the master's degree plus twelve to 24 credits of dissertation research for a total of 30 post-master's credit hours.
-A student with a master’s degree from another institution will need to show knowledge in all subject areas required for the equivalent Work Environment master’s degree from the University of Massachusetts Lowell.
+Degree requirements include at least 16 credit hours of courses beyond the master's degree plus at least 12 credits of dissertation research for a total of 36 post-master's credit hours beyond any previous graduate degree.
+A student with a master’s degree from another institution will need to show knowledge in all subject areas required for the equivalent Occupational and Environmental Health or Public Health master’s degree from the University of Massachusetts Lowell.
 Courses will be selected to ensure each student has met all the major master's competencies and is adequately prepared in research methods and background needed for their dissertation.
-At least two semesters of Advanced Research methods (PUBH.6050) and 1 semester of Work in Progress Seminar (PUBH.6090) are required of all doctoral students.
-There is no language requirement but each major area may require additional advanced research methods courses.
+At least six credits of advanced research methods electives and 1 semester of Work in Progress Seminar (PUBH.6090) are required of all doctoral students.
+There is no language requirement, but each major area may require additional advanced research methods courses.
 The student will work with a doctoral program advisor to propose a set of courses to meet the requirements and to prepare a preliminary thesis proposal.
 Following completion of all required course work, the student will be eligible to take a written qualifying examination.
 The exam will be designed to test the knowledge in the major field.
-Upon meeting the course and written exam requirements, the student must pass an oral qualifying exam based on his or her written dissertation proposal.
+Upon meeting the course and written exam requirements, the student must pass an oral qualifying exam based on their written dissertation proposal.

 The doctoral dissertation will be based on a substantial body of original research carried out by the candidate.
 The selection of the research topic will be the responsibility of the student in consultation with the academic advisor.
-The student and advisor will develop a Dissertation Committee of at least 3 faculty members, with at least two from the Department of Work Environment.
+The student and advisor will develop a Dissertation Committee of at least 3 faculty members, with at least two from the Zuckerberg College of Health Sciences, one of whom must be from the Department of Public Health.
 The committee will review the student's progress and approve the dissertation.
 The dissertation will, in general, be in the form of three publishable manuscripts and will include an appropriate literature review and overview of the dissertation research.
-At a minimum, one of these manuscripts must be submitted to a peer-reviewed journal before graduation.
+At a minimum, one of these manuscripts must be accepted by a peer-reviewed journal before graduation.
 The student is required to give an oral defense of the dissertation before the Committee and other faculty members.
 The defense is open to the public.

-Likely areas of research include: Exposure science and biomarkers, exposure hazards and controls in health care, indoor air & healthy buildings, exposure hazards and controls in nanotechnology, sampling & analytical methods fro airborne contaminants, exposure assessment for epidemiology, noise hazard assessment and control, toxic use reduction or integration of sustainable production an occupational hygiene, exposure hazards an controls in construction.
+Likely areas of research include: Exposure science and biomarkers, exposure hazards and controls in health care, indoor air & healthy buildings, exposure hazards and controls in nanotechnology, sampling & analytical methods for airborne contaminants, exposure assessment for epidemiology, noise hazard assessment and control, toxic use reduction or integration of sustainable production and occupational hygiene, exposure hazards and controls in construction.